 - Research reviews about each company

 When reviewing lenders, it’s wise to compare their repayment terms.
 The repayment term refers to the amount of time you have to pay back your loan.
-Each lender is different, but most repayment terms range from five to 20 years.

 You’ll want to find a payment plan that works with your budget, since the repayment term will affect the size of your monthly payments.
 For example, if you choose a shorter repayment term, you’ll likely pay more each month, but less overall since you’ll have fewer interest payments.